 The FSEOG program provides assistance for eligible undergraduate students who show exceptional financial need, are making satisfactory academic progress toward their educational goal and are enrolled in at least six credit hours.
+Courses used in the credit hours to determine financial aid funding MUST be required for the degree plan of the declared major.
 Priority is given to students with the greatest unmet financial need.
 Funding is limited.